-OR Playthrough - Final Team
+OR Playthrough - Currently In Training

 I found it odd how Mars' Purugly was able to take down Lucario so easily, even with the help of the Golbats.
 A Normal-type shouldn't have been able to do so much damage to such a strong Steel-type without breaking much of a sweat.